 SUBS: Sudden Uncontrollable Bursts of Sarcasm

 SUBS is a generally genetic condition but is often highly contagious.
-Those who are not affected are often times left in a stunned condition, as they have no clue what is being said around them, nor do they understand the reason for laughter.
+Those who are not affected are oftentimes left stunned, as they have no clue what is being said around them, nor do they understand the reason for laughter.
 At times, they may feel as if they are being teased or picked on by SUBS carriers, though that is rarely the case.

-At the present time, there is no known cure for SUBS.
-Some people are able to control their outbreaks when the situation calls for it; some are able to go into remission for hours or even days at a time.
+At present, there is no known cure for SUBS.
+Some people can control their outbreaks when the situation calls for it; some can go into remission for hours or even days at a time.
 But SUBS is one of those things that are simply ingrained in the inter-workings of the mind.

 Thankfully, most of the people I know suffer from SUBS, as well.
 In fact, SUBS is how I met Paul while I was living in Scotland.
 Him being British and all, he never expected that he would meet an American who could understand sarcasm and wit.
 If only he knew what he was getting himself into!